hmrc/mtd-itsa-vendors-roadmap/source/documentation/apis.md

 These changes are expected to be deployed in March 2026 (to be confirmed).

-Version numbers will be added once the scope for the release and the associated release date are confirmed.
+Affected APIs and version numbers will be added once the scope for the release and associated release date are confirmed.

 | API(s) | Change | [Breaking?](#def_br) | [Tax years](#def_ty) | [Affects quarterly updates?](#def_aqu) | [Usable in year?](#def_uiy) | [Deploy to Sandbox](#def_dep) |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |